 I moved across the country to Seattle a month and a half ago on the premise of a four-month internship at the Adventure Film School.
 I knew I liked film and I knew I liked adventuring so I thought to myself “hey, what could go wrong?”

 Besides, moving was something I was familiar with.
 Growing up in the same small town for seventeen years led me to develop a restless soul.
-As soon as I left for college I stumbled into Troll_Editthe independence of young adulthood where
+As soon as I left for college I stumbled into the independence of young adulthood where

 my life no longer followed a step by step instruction manual.
 There were blank pages anticipating the story I would create.
 Heck, I was eighteen years old and I could finally sign my own paperwork, I could vote, buy scratch lottery tickets and make rash life decisions.
 So I did.
 Which led me to wandering around alone in the San Jose Airport of Costa Rica two weeks after becoming an official “college drop-out” looking for a green Honda Civic that would take me to my host family who spoke no English and fed me only carrots and grapes for a week because I told them I was a vegetarian.
 That rationale was the same one that led me to sentence two of this paragraph where it is becoming evident that impulsive life decisions and airplanes are a common formula in my life.